 On becoming VAT registered in Ireland, you will be obligated to file a VAT return on a bi-monthly basis with the revenue detailing your VAT on sales for the relevant period, your deductible VAT on purchases for the same period and details of any intra EU sales or purchases.
 You will be obligated to file the return and pay any net VAT liability owing by the 19th day of the month following the end of the relevant 2-month period.
 On an annual basis, you will be obligated to file a VAT RTD return providing further information relating to your VAT trading activities carried on during the relevant trading period.
 All of this can create a high administrative and reporting burden particularly for small businesses – this might translate into higher accountancy fees if you do not have the time to process the VAT reports & returns yourself.
 Therefore it’s important to know when you need to register, and when it might be appropriate to make the decision to voluntarily register.

-If you are a VAT registered sole trader or company in Ireland, you are required to charge VAT on your products or services to your customers.
+If you are a VAT registered sole trader or limited company in Ireland, you are required to charge VAT on your products or services to your customers.
 The VAT rules that apply to you are dependent on the type of product or service that you offer, how you offer it (i.e. online or bricks & mortar) and also on the type (i.e. business or consumer) & location (i.e. In Ireland, In the EU, or outside the EU) of the customer that you serve.
-Depending on the type of business you have, VAT rules can be notoriously complex, and it is generally advisable to speak with your accountant before making any VAT decisions – failure to comply with VAT rules is very easy, and it can often be a very expensive learning curve for business owners if not done right at the outset.
+Depending on the type of business you have, VAT rules can be notoriously complex, and it is generally advisable to speak with your accountant (or hire an accountant) before making any VAT decisions – failure to comply with VAT rules is very easy, and it can often be a very expensive learning curve for business owners if not done right at the outset.

 Do I need to register for VAT?